NIVASHRADHA/Beamforming_MATLAB/README.md

 **Installation:**

-1. Clone this repository using `git clone https://github.com/your_username/Beamforming_MATLAB.git` (replace `your_username` with your actual GitHub username).
+1. Clone this repository using `git clone https://github.com/NIVASHRADHA/Beamforming_MATLAB.git`.
 2. Navigate to the project directory: `cd Beamforming_MATLAB`

 **Running the Scripts:**

-1. Execute the main.m file or run the individual files seperately
+1. Execute the main.m file or run the individual files separately.